Iranian Civilian Toll

 First Signal

-Saturday morning, February 28 (10:00–12:00 UTC) — roughly four hours after the first strikes at ~06:10 UTC.
-The civilian toll thread emerges almost simultaneously across three ecosystems.
-At 10:05 UTC, Boris Rozhin reports Iraqi proxy casualties (2 killed, 3 wounded) from strikes on Shia militia bases in Iraq — a peripheral signal, but the first body count in the Russian milblog space.
-Fifteen minutes later, at 10:20 UTC, PressTV drops the item that will define this thread for days: Israel has struck an elementary school in Hormozgan province, killing five.
-Anadolu Agency picks up the Iraqi casualties at 10:51 UTC.
+Saturday morning, February 28 (10:00–12:00 UTC) — roughly four hours after the first strikes hit Iran at ~06:10 UTC.
+The civilian toll thread emerged almost simultaneously from three distinct ecosystems.
+Boris Rozhin's channel carried reports of Iraqi Shia militia casualties (2 killed, 3 wounded) at 10:05 UTC, framing the strikes through the familiar lens of proxy losses.
+Fifteen minutes later, PressTV published the item that would define this thread's entire trajectory: Israel had struck a girls' elementary school in Hormozgan province, killing five.

 Amplification Surge